Andy Ibáñez Player Props: Tigers vs. Cardinals

 Cardinals Pitching Rankings

-- The Cardinals pitching staff is ninth in MLB with a collective 9.3 strikeouts per nine innings.
+- The 9.3 strikeouts per nine innings compiled by the Cardinals pitching staff ranks ninth in the league.

-- The Cardinals have the 20th-ranked team ERA among all league pitching staffs (4.62).
+- The Cardinals' 4.62 team ERA ranks 21st across all league pitching staffs.

-- The Cardinals rank 17th in baseball in home runs allowed (39 total, 1.2 per game).
+- Cardinals pitchers combine to allow 39 total home runs at a clip of 1.1 per game (to rank 17th in baseball).

-- Wainwright starts for the first time this season for the Cardinals.
+- Matz (0-4 with a 6.39 ERA and 31 strikeouts in 31 2/3 innings pitched) makes the start for the Cardinals, his seventh of the season.

 © 2023 Data Skrive.
 All rights reserved.